apollographql/apollo-server/.changeset/old-papayas-switch.md

 "@apollo/server": patch
 ---

-Use extensions for all imports to accommodate TS nodenext users
+Use extensions for all imports to accommodate TS users using module: "nodenext" and moduleResolution: "nodenext"